 Bentonite Clay Bath: 1 cup liquid bentonite clay dissolved into bath water or 2 cups powdered bentonite clay mixed in a bowl with warm water and applied under the arms.
-Bentonite is amazing at drawing out toxins from the body especially heavy metals and radiation, this is due it’s negatively charged molecules.
-When I could not drink it for it’s healing benefits I used it in bath water.
+Bentonite is amazing at drawing out toxins from the body especially heavy metals and radiation, this is due to its negatively charged molecules.
+When I could not drink it for its healing benefits I used it in bathwater.

 When using I place the clay on all glands and sit in the bath for 30 minutes to an hour then shower off.
 Just be sure to scrape all the clay out of the tub so it does not go down your drain as it can clog pipes when it drys.
 (Note-Bentonite reacts with metal so do not use metal utensils when scooping or pouring clay mixture, using plastic or wood is preferred.)